 Abciximab has been studied in three phase 3 clinical trials: EPIC, EPILOG, and CAPTURE.

-Here is how abciximab is currently being used.
-It is a prescription-only medication and is only indicated for intravenous (IV) use.
+Abciximab is currently a prescription-only medication only indicated for intravenous (IV) use.
 Further studies and randomized controlled trials (RCTs) need to be conducted to provide more interventions for this drug.
 Studies have shown abciximab to be effective in the prevention of ischemic cardiac complications in patients undergoing percutaneous coronary intervention and prevention of ischemic cardiac complications in patients with unstable angina (UA)/non-ST-elevation myocardial infarction (NSTMI) unresponsive to conventional therapy when PCI is scheduled within 24 hours.
-Abciximab has only been studied in use with aspirin and heparin.
+Abciximab has only had research performed in conjunction with aspirin and heparin.

 Abciximab is the Fab antibody fragment of chimeric human-murine monoclonal antibody 7E3.
 Inhibits platelet aggregation by reversibly binding to platelet IIb/IIIa receptors, which in turn results in steric hindrance.
 It prevents the binding of fibrinogen, von Willebrand factor, and other adhesive molecules during clot formation.
-A second action which has not been studied is the impact of Abciximab binding onto the Mac-1 integrin receptor on activated monocytes.
-Inhibition is produced in a dose-dependent fashion.
-This produces an environment similar to the autosomal recessive disease Glanzmann thrombasthenia, which is marked by an inherent decrease in GPIIB-IIa receptors on the surface of the platelet.
+A second action which has not been a focus of research is the impact of abciximab binding onto the Mac-1 integrin receptor on activated monocytes.
+Inhibition is the result in a dose-dependent fashion, which produces an environment similar to the autosomal recessive disease Glanzmann thrombasthenia, which is marked by an inherent decrease in GPIIB-IIa receptors on the surface of the platelet.
 Laboratory findings in this condition include an increased bleeding time with no change in platelet count, PT or PTT.
 Do not confuse this with the pathogenesis of Von Willebrand disease or Bernard-Soulier syndrome.
 These are diseases of platelet adhesion, in contrast to Glanzmann thrombasthenia, which is a disorder of platelet aggregation.
 Clopidogrel and ticagrelor are drugs that decrease platelet adhesion and are useful in preventing ischemic stroke.
 Platelet adhesion is a commonly mistaken mechanism for abciximab.
-Abciximab produces its effect over a short half-life of approximately 30 minutes, allowing it to be used as a short-term platelet aggregation inhibitor on the way to the cath lab for PCI.
-Its effects on platelets last for 48 hours after administration and can still be seen in low potency up to 15 days after administration.
+Abciximab produces its effect over a short half-life of approximately 30 minutes, allowing its use as a short-term platelet aggregation inhibitor on the way to the cath lab for PCI.
+The free plasma concentrations of abciximab decrease rapidly.
+There is an initial half-life of fewer than 10 minutes.
+The second phase half-life is about 30 minutes.
+Its effects on platelets last for 48 hours after administration and can still in effect in low potency up to 15 days after administration.

-Typically supplied as Reopro IV solution of 2 mg/1 ml.
+The drug is typically available as an IV solution of 2 mg/1 ml.

 Percutaneous coronary intervention (PCI): 0.25 mg/kg IV bolus administered 10 to 60 minutes before the start of PCI followed by infusion of 0.125 mcg/kg/min for 12 hours, not to exceed 10 mcg per minute.

-Unstable angina/non-ST-elevation MI (UA/NSTEMI) unresponsive to conventional medical therapy with planned PCI within 24 hours: 0.25 mg/kg IV bolus followed by an 18 t 24-hour infusion of 10 mcg/min, concluding one hour after PCI.
+Unstable angina/non-ST-elevation MI (UA/NSTEMI) unresponsive to conventional medical therapy with planned PCI within 24 hours: 0.25 mg/kg IV bolus followed by an 18 to 24-hour infusion of 10 mcg/min, concluding one hour after PCI.
 An ACT of 300 seconds and an aPTT of 70 seconds should be aimed for while completing PCI.
-Dosage does not need to be changed for patients with renal failure.
+Dosage does not require modification for patients with renal failure.